swatiarora11/daily-update-webpart/README.md

 # Daily Update Webpart - Overview and Deployment Guide

-**SPFx Updates Webpart** is a client side web part built using Sharepoint Framework (SPFx).
+**Daily Update Webpart** is a client side web part built using Sharepoint Framework (SPFx).
 This webpart has integration with a sharepoint list to pull prefed updates and display them on given dates.
 This webpart can also be used by admins to send activity feed in teams to keep the employees engaged and informed about the latest updates.

 The webpart leverages the tight integration between SharePoint Online and Microsoft Teams to support scenarios like daily updates, announcements, relevant news, thought of the day, corporate communication etc.